-- month - -Number of Early Help assessments completed
+- Number of cases (family) open to Early Help at the end of the month - Number of Early Help assessments completed

-Number of Early Help cases closed
+-Number of Early Help cases closed

 Early Help: Youth Engagement

 Youth Engagement is responsible for:

 - Development of the borough's Youth Engagement strategy, liaising with stakeholders, including children, young people and their communities, to ensure that their voices are reflected and incorporated with the strategy. - Ensuring the delivery of high quality and effective intervention services for young people and oversee the planning, delivery and development of support to promote positive well-being and safety outcomes for children and young people.